Might Studebaker have survived if Sherwood Egbert had stayed healthy?

 Another major error was picking a fight with labor in 1962.
 Whatever cost savings Egbert might have achieved by enduring a six-week strike were arguably more than outweighed by lost production and bad blood generated between labor and management at a time when corporate solidarity was needed.

-If Egbert had avoided just these two mistakes, the automotive division had a reasonable chance of breaking even in 1962.
+If Egbert had avoided just these two mistakes, the automotive division had a chance of breaking even in 1962.
 This might have made the banks more receptive to underwriting a bigger redesign of the Lark for 1964.
 Success breeds success.

 Brooks Stevens' proposed 1965 Studebaker Lark